akbarazimifar/Isearch/README.md

 # **😇 Abouts Isearch**

-Isearch or rather Instagram search is a tool that retrieves information on an instagram profile (only public)
+Isearch or rather Instagram search is a tool that retrieves information on an instagram profile (only public to all)

 **Features of script**
  - fully async